rellermeyer/TUD-DistributedSystems/docs/report.md

   The *ba-pre-prepare* message contains the following information: view id, transaction id,  transaction outcome and decision certificate.
   The decision certificate is a collection of records of each participant's registration and vote for every transaction.
   A new view is requested and created if the *ba-pre-prepare* message fails any verification (signed by the primary, coherent transaction and view and has not accepted a *ba-pre-prepare* in this view-transaction).

+- **Ba-prepare phase**:
-  Once a replica has ba-pre-prepared it multicasts a *pre-prepared* message to all other replicas.
+  Once a replica has ba-pre-prepared it multicasts a *ba-prepare* message to all other replicas.

-- **Ba-prepare phase**: A *ba-prepare* message contains the view id, transaction id, digested decision certificate, transaction outcome and replica id (*i*).
+  A *ba-prepare* message contains the view id, transaction id, digested decision certificate, transaction outcome and replica id $i$.
-  The message is accepted if it is correctly signed by replica *i*, the receiving replica's view and transaction id match message view and transaction's id, message's transaction outcome matches receiving replica transaction outcome and decision certificate's digest matches the local decision certificate.
+  The message is accepted if it is correctly signed by replica $i$, the receiving replica's view and transaction id match message view and transaction's id, message's transaction outcome matches receiving replica transaction outcome and decision certificate's digest matches the local decision certificate.
-  When a replica collects *2f* matching *ba-prepare* messages from different replicas it can make a decision for the current transaction and sends a *ba-commit* message to all other replicas.
+  When a replica collects $2f$ matching *ba-prepare* messages from different replicas it can make a decision for the current transaction and sends a *ba-commit* message to all other replicas.

-- **Ba-commit phase**: A *ba-commit* message contains the view and transaction id, decision certificate's digest, transaction outcome and sender replica id.
+- **Ba-commit phase**:
+  A *ba-commit* message contains the view and transaction id, decision certificate's digest, transaction outcome and sender replica id.
-  A replica is said to have ba-committed if it receives *2f+1* matching *ba-commit* messages from different replicas and the agreed outcome is sent to every participant in the current transaction.
+  A replica is said to have ba-committed if it receives $2f+1$ matching *ba-commit* messages from different replicas and the agreed outcome is sent to every participant in the current transaction.
   *Ba-commit* messages are verified alike *ba-prepare* messages.

 ### Thoughts on the paper